Cable Technician: Job Duties & Requirements

 Most cable service providers will provide training to new employees who have a high school diploma, but some job seekers enroll in training programs offered by technical schools and community colleges.
 Programs can last up to five years depending on the depth and breadth of the material, and the programs cover subjects like basic electrical engineering, telecommunications, physics, and mechanical engineering.

-Despite the fact that cable television and Internet equipment is already installed in most residential areas, job growth for telecommunication line installers and repairs, including Cable Technicians, is expected to be average, at 14%, from 2010-2020, according to the BLS (www.bls.gov).
-The median hourly wage for telecommunications line installers and repairs is around $24.72 per hour, per the BLS in May 2012.
+Despite the fact that cable television and Internet equipment is already installed in most residential areas, job growth for line installers and repairs, including cable technicians, is expected to be average at 7% from 2012-2022, according to the BLS (www.bls.gov).
+The median hourly wage for cable installers was $32,414 as of January 2014, per Payscale.com.

 Related to Cable Technician: Job Duties & Requirements

 - Recently Updated

 Cable installation technician training and certificate programs are available at several schools and colleges.
 Students can...

 Cable inspectors maintain power grids and telecommunications networks by testing, repairing, and replacing electrical and...

 Earning a degree in telecommunications technologies is a good choice for students who are interested in this emerging field,...

 An online degree program in radio communications prepares students to enter the field as broadcasters, writers and directors. ...